hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

     "22"   "22"   "22"   "22"   "22"   "22"   "22"   "01"   "02"   "03"   "04"   ..

-We see that the result is three lists of the sample size.
+We can see that the result is three lists of the sample size.
 Our goal is a list of sample size with the three elements that make up the date joined together:

 ```python